0h4crying0utloud/robinhood-bookmarklet-total-percentage-change-col/README.md

-# robinhood-bookmarklet-total-percentage-col (It's a hack job)
+# robinhood-bookmarklet-total-percentage-change-col (It's a hack job)
 Calculates total percentage return, adds corresponding column to the stocks table, and sorts by it.
 It's not perfect as it has to manipulate Robinhood's rendered react results but it does the job.